wp-plugins/wp-better-emails/readme.txt

 == Description ==

 All emails from Wordpress (lost password, notifications, etc.) are sent by default in text/plain format.
-WP Better Emails wraps them with a much better looking customizable **HTML template** and lets you also set your own **sender name** and **email address**.
+WP Better Emails wraps them with a much better looking customizable **HTML email template** and lets you also set your own **sender name** and **email address**.

 * WP Better Emails comes with a default simple and clean template that has been tested on various and popular email clients like Gmail, Yahoo Mail, Hotmail/Live, AOL, Outlook, Apple Mail and many more.
 This to ensure your emails will always display nicely in your recipient mailbox.
 But you can of course design your own.
-* WP Better Emails lets you send sample emails to test and preview your own custom template.
+* WP Better Emails lets you send sample emails to test and preview your own custom HTML email template.
+* Watch your HTML email template during editing with the live preview.
+* Fancy HTML editor with CodeMirror syntax highlighting.
-* All emails sent by this plugin are as 'multipart' so email clients that don't support HTML can read them.
+* All emails sent by this plugin are as 'multipart' so that email clients that don't support HTML can read them.
-* You can include some variables in your template such as your blog URL, blog name, blog description, admin email or date and time.
+* You can include some variables in your template such as your blog URL, home URL, blog name, blog description, admin email or date and time.
 They will all be replaced when sending the email.
-* The default template is included as an HTML file in the plugin folder (wpbe_template.html), feel free to edit it with your favorite editor.
+* The default template is included as an HTML file in the plugin folder, feel free to edit it with your favorite editor.
-* Clean uninstall process, doesn't leave some useless data in your database when deleted, so try it !
+* Clean uninstall process, doesn't leave some useless data in your database when deleted, you can easily give it a try !

 = Examples usages : =

 * Add some ads/sponsored links to every email sent with wordpress
 * Include some banners to promote a special event or feature of your website
-* Brand your emails of your website or client website
+* Brand your emails to your website or client website

 = Internationalization =